becerraj/MitoR/README.md

 ## Requirements
 1. You must work on a Linux environment.

+3. Download R package "devtools".

-3. Download the following Linux packages: "lsb_release", "bzip2", "libncurses5-dev"(for Ubuntu/Kali) or "ncurses-devel" (for Redhat/Fedora) , "unzip", "rpm2cpio", "cpio", "gzip", "tar", "wget", "java".
+4. Download the following Linux packages: "lsb_release", "bzip2", "libncurses5-dev"(for Ubuntu/Kali) or "ncurses-devel" (for Redhat/Fedora) , "unzip", "rpm2cpio", "cpio", "gzip", "tar", "wget", "java".

-4. Organize each FASTA/FASTQ file of the patient in one unique folder which name must be the id of the correspondant patient.
+5. Organize each FASTA/FASTQ file of the patient in one unique folder which name must be the id of the correspondant patient.

 ## Installation